 To approve plans for the organization of teaching and of tests and other assessments that are part of the exam, and in collaboration with the head of studies to oversee the practical organization thereof.

-To approve applications for credit, including advance credit transfer, and for dispensation.
+To approve applications for credit, including in-advance credit transfer, and for dispensations.

 Providing recommendations when a new head of studies is to be appointed.